spartarocks123/BRFSS_multimorbidity_project/README.md

 - Finalize interpretation of results and documentation
 - Replicate analysis with SQL & Python
 - Document technical rationale through code comments.
 If any changes are needed, that will be explained by the code comments and the commit.

+Happy to receive any professional feedback—please keep it constructive and focused on analysis, methodology, or reproducibility.